gazelle51/steve-bot/README.md

 # steve-bot

 Steve is a multipurpose Discord bot.
-He is able to play music, act as a soundboard, send messages in a channel and simulate opening CS-GO containers.
+He is able to play music, act as a soundboard, send messages in a channel and simulate opening CS: GO containers.

 This document describes how you can get edit Steve and get him up and running in your own Discord server.
 I have assumed that you may want to edit some of his code base so we're going to cover how to run him locally on your computer as well as running him in the Cloud.